 The Welsh Government (WG) came into being after the first Welsh general election on 6 May 1999, following a referendum on 19 September 1997 in which there was a narrow majority in favour of the devolution of Wales from UK central government.
 This signified the devolution of responsibility for education within Wales from the UK to the Welsh Government.
 Now administered by the Department for Education and Skills (DES), education policy for the first decade of devolution was informed by the vision document The Learning Country (NAfW 2001), which signalled, amongst other things, a significant change in policy and provision for children in the early years of schooling.
 The Foundation Phase Framework for children aged 3-7 years (Welsh Government 2015) was rolled out as the statutory early years curriculum from 2008 (see Waters 2016).

-The broader context of WG’s overall vision for children and young people as described in The Learning Country 2: Delivering the Promise (Welsh Government 2006) is based around seven core aims developed from the United Nations Convention on the Rights of the Child which are still used by WG in its most recent Programme for Government for Children, (Welsh Government 2015b).
+The broader context of WG’s overall vision for children and young people as described in The Learning Country 2: Delivering the Promise (Welsh Government 2006) is based around seven core aims developed from the United Nations Convention on the Rights of the Child (UNCRC) which are still used by WG in its most recent Programme for Government for Children, (Welsh Government 2015b).
 In contrast to recent UK wide developments, the UNCRC has been vigorously taken up in post-devolution policy and law in Wales.
 WG’s stance on children’s rights has been described as emblematic (Rees 2010) of Welsh devolution (see also Lewis et al under review/accepted for publication).
 A central tenet of Welsh Government education policy is related to raising standards of pupil outcomes and breaking the link between attainment and poverty (Welsh Government 2014).

 It is within this context of ambitious and emancipatory vision for Wales’ children and young people that significant change is being taken forward within Wales’ education system.
 A significant driver for educational change has been the falls in the attainment of Wales’ young people in the International PISA performance tables between 2006 and 2013 (Wheater et al. 2013).
 This drop in performance has continued in the most recent PISA results with the comparatively low performance of Wales’ high achieving pupils in mathematics, reading and science has been identified a significant weakness of the Welsh education system (Jerrim & Shure 2016).
 WG review of education has involved a wholehearted consideration of the Welsh curriculum including associated assessment and reporting processes, and the systemic review of provision for initial teacher education (ITE).
 Both reviews took place during 2014-15 and the final reports, ‘Successful Futures’ (Donaldson 2015) and ‘Teaching Tomorrow’s Teachers’ (Furlong 2015) make reference to each other.